inunice/inunice/README.md

 I am a fourth year computer science student from the University of the Philippines Diliman.
 My passions lie in programming, designing, and storytelling, manifesting in UI/UX design and front-end development.
 I gain satisfaction in making things work and seeing others benefit from these innovations.

 ## 🍉 Tech Stack
-- 💻 Languages: C, Python, JavaScript, TypeScript
+- 💻 Languages: JavaScript, TypeScript, Python, C
-- 🌐 Frameworks: Angular, NextJS
+- 🌐 Frameworks: React, NextJS, Angular, React Native, Expo
 - 🛠️ Tools: Git, Figma

 ## 🍓 Projects